 Over the next several months the City of Fort Collins will be looking at possible improvements and future considerations for City Park.
 This webpage will provide you with City Park related information and updates during this process.

-Offering a connection to the City of Loveland, this stretch of paved trail will begin in the Cathy Fromme Prairie Natural Area in Fort Collins, and connect to the Sunset Valley Natural Area in Loveland.
+Creating a new trail connection between Fort Collins and Loveland, this stretch of paved trail will begin in the Cathy Fromme Prairie Natural Area in Fort Collins, and connect to the Sunset Valley Natural Area in Loveland.
 This has been a collaborative effort with the City of Loveland, City of Fort Collins and Larimer County.

 Larimer County, the City of Loveland, and the City of Fort Collins are working together to construct a 2 mile segment of trail as part of the Front Range Trail.
 The purpose of this trail is to connect Wyoming to New Mexico, along the Front Range, offering 876 miles of trail.